Stranger Things

 But those are about the only tiny quibbles to be had in this charming, engrossing show.

 The Wingfeather Saga gives viewers a powerful story beautifully told.
 Part of that can be credited to the show’s unique animation style, which finds a middle path between polished Pixar-style CGI and 2D animation and feels almost like living watercolor.
-Part of that is a credit to Peterson’s likeable protagonists and the saga’s majestic scope.
+The other part can be credited to Peterson’s likeable protagonists and the saga’s majestic scope.

 Jesus talked about how we are like farmers, sowing the seeds of the Good News in the world.
 Some of those seeds find good soil.
 Others do not.